Policies, contracts, letters, guidance and HR support tools for UK employers.

 Key takeaway: This ruling affirmed that temporary breaks in service do not invalidate TUPE protections as long as the organised grouping remains intact.

-Here we show you which resources to use for Managing the transfer of employees OUT due to TUPE effectively, taking into account the different decisions and directions that are likely / possible.
+Here we show you which resources to use to effectively lead the transfer of employees out due to tupe, taking into account the different decisions and directions that are likely / possible.

 Following this flowchart will ensure that you factor in all eventualities, follow legal / code of conduct or best practice processes, communicate effectively, and reduce the risk of things going wrong.